RabinApps/supdesk-node/README.md

 vulnerable `7.28.0` exactly, and `npm audit fix --force` "resolves" that by downgrading the pool to a vitest-3-only release, which breaks the workerd suite.
 Drop the override once miniflare bumps its own pin.

-## Releasing

-Push a `v*` tag.
-The release workflow re-runs everything (typecheck, lint, coverage, build, packaging checks, workerd, Deno), verifies the tag matches `package.json`, and publishes with npm provenance.
-Requires an `NPM_TOKEN` repository secret; provenance additionally requires the repository to be public.

 ## License